 A student may be immediately removed from participation in school activities by a faculty member and recommended for suspension if the student's continued participation appears to be detrimental to the best interests of patients, peers, and/or the programmatic mission and principles of the School of Health Professions.
 In such cases, the Program Chair/Director, after consultation with the faculty member, will issue a verbal directive to the student, followed by an immediate written recommendation for suspension to the Dean.
-Action by the Dean to determine the student's status should be taken within ten (10) business days of the verbal directive.
+Action by the Dean to determine the student's status should be taken within seven (7) calendar days of the verbal directive.
+Options for status include reinstatement, suspension with terms and conditions, or dismissal.